U.S. envoy Biegun to North Korea: 'We're here, you know how to reach us'

 “Let me speak directly to our counterparts in North Korea.
 It is time for us to do our jobs.
 Let’s get this done.
 We are here, and you know how to reach us,” Biegun said.

-Biegun said it would be “most unhelpful” if North Korea carries out a major military provocation in the near future.

-He also expressed regret over a string of statements from North Korean officials in recent weeks, saying the tone of them has been “so hostile and negative and so unnecessary”.

-On Sunday, Pyongyang said it had successfully conducted another test at a satellite launch site aimed at “restraining and overpowering the nuclear threat” of the United States, which experts said could help North Korea build more reliable intercontinental ballistic missiles.
+On Sunday, state media said North Korea had successfully conducted another test at a satellite launch site aimed at “restraining and overpowering the U.S. nuclear threat,” a second such test in a week.

+Seoul officials are concerned the flare-up may signal a repeat of earlier cycles of detente ending in escalations.

+Biegun, who also met South Korean President Moon Jae-in on Monday, expressed regret over statements from North Korean officials in recent weeks, describing them as “so hostile and negative and so unnecessary”.

 “But it does not have to be this way.
 It is not yet too late,” Biegun said.

-“We have offered any number of creative ways to proceed with feasible steps and flexibility in our negotiations to reach balanced agreements that meet the objectives of both sides.”
+Trump’s re-election battle and the impeachment inquiry against him may have led Kim to overestimate North Korea’s leverage, diplomatic sources have told Reuters.

+“North Korea won’t likely show up at the negotiating table unless the United States promises to make clear concessions instead of calling for a meeting for meeting’s sake,” said Kim Dong-yub, a professor at Kyungnam University in Seoul.

-Reporting by Hyonhee Shin, Jack Kim and Sangmi Cha; Editing by Shri Navaratnam and Lincoln Feast.
+Reporting by Hyonhee Shin, Jack Kim and Sangmi Cha; Editing by Lincoln Feast.